Scalable Planting Families: Makeup & Tips

 Here’s how the three “origin” parameters need to be set up to match the section DWG.
 Add these values into the formula box to fix them in place.

-In this example of a columnar tree, the section DWG measures 2870 mm x 7100 mm (width x height).
+In the example of our columnar tree, the section DWG measures 2870 mm x 7100 mm (width x height).
 The original plan DWG diameter is 2810 mm.

 Tips

 1. The most efficient way to create a new family from this is to work backwards.
-You want to start from the main family first, rename the nested generic family to suit, and then edit from the project browser as shown below:
+You want to start from the main first family, rename the nested generic family to suit, and then edit from the project browser as shown below:

 4. On the other hand, we only want to see the plan DWG in plan view.
 So make sure to tick the “Current View Only” box when importing the plan DWG.